ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 | 19 | 0x84ba027280cC6cc1e592a01270c5f21A494F46Cb |              1061 |             15.8381 | 2.93%             |

 #### Notes on Neglected Revenue Data
-Quantifying the losses incurred by vanilla blocks is a complex task since we cannot always asses with 100% certainty which validator is leveraging MEV boost, from which relayer, and to which extent.
+Quantifying the losses incurred by vanilla blocks is a complex task since we cannot always assess with 100% certainty which validator is leveraging MEV boost, from which relayer, and to which extent.
 The reasons for this are:

 - If a validator is not registered with any MEV relayer in a slot, no `max_bid` will be visible in the dataset.
 For the purposes of this analysis, we ignore these slots from the vanilla block dataset when calculating the revenue loss due to vanilla blocks.
 These blocks are also ignored from the dataset used to calculate the loss due to bid gaps (i.e. the reward accepted is lower than the max bid available to the node operator in that slot).
 - Some relayers don't always make their MEV bid data available to the public, which could cause a wrong classification of vanilla blocks while these blocks actually had a bid from a relayer.
 For the scope of this report, we simply classify slots with no RP-approved relayer in our dataset as vanilla blocks.